 Reporting Crimes and Emergencies on Campus: Reports of criminal actions or other emergencies occurring on the campus should be made to the Campus Police Department at 580.774.3111 or by calling 911.
 Victims of serious crimes may request support personnel such as ministers and counselors during and after reporting.
 The Clery Act, as well as the campus crime statistics, are available on the Campus Police webpage.

-To register for SWOSU Alert click here.
+Visit the Campus Police webpage to register for SWOSU Alert.
 Though the system is free, subscribers may have to pay fees associated with their text messaging service.

 Inclement Weather/Closing of Campus: The decision to close the campus due to inclement weather or other events will be made by the President or their designee.
 Once a decision to close has been made, the appropriate media outlets will be notified and/or a notice on SWOSU Alert will be sent.